neha23jk/my-first-smart-contract/Submission.md

 ### 🛠️ How it Works: The Achievement Vault

+While many vaults are built for simple storage, the Achievement Vault is a creative application of 'Decentralized Discipline.'
+It uses the unchangeable nature of the Stellar Ledger to help users overcome impulsive spending by locking funds behind both a financial milestone and a time-based deadline.

 Think of this contract as a digital piggy bank with a brain.
 Here is the technical breakdown for anyone joining the project:

 * **The Big Idea:** We aren't just storing money; we are enforcing a goal.
 The contract is designed to stay "locked" until you hit a specific date AND a specific savings target.